Contributing Bug Reports + Fixes

 If you provide a pull request, only include one single change at a time (different files may be affected), and don't combine it with other functional changes / optimizations / bugfixes.

-If you want to implement the change, but are uncertain about the need for it, the specific behavior or the way to implement it, discuss it in the forums.
-It's better to discuss about the implications first and what other users would like the feature to behave before it is impemented.
+If you want to implement the change, but are uncertain about the need for it, the specific behavior or the way to implement it, consider contacting me by mail to discuss it.
+It's better to discuss about the implications first and what other users would like the feature to behave before it is implemented.

 4. Complex changes, contradictory concepts or ideas not well-thought-out yet

-If the change is only a rough idea or contradicts to basic concepts of smarthomatic, but you think it nevertheless makes sense to evolve smarthomatic in this direction, you can also ask me personally via e-mail or private mail in the forums.
+If the change is only a rough idea or contradicts to basic concepts of smarthomatic, but you think it nevertheless makes sense to evolve smarthomatic in this direction, you can also ask me personally via e-mail.
 It might be unclear at first if or when such changes can be made, but they could be interesting on the long term nevertheless.

 Other ways to contribute to the project